Jotace5/h24_cloud_project/README.md

 ## Getting Started

-Within the project folder, you will find 3 subfolders.
-One corresponds to the part of **h24_data_engineering** where a data understanding process is carried out to then develop the corresponding training for GCP ML models.
-Those data are located in the **h24_ml_models** folder, where the process undertaken is explained.
-The last folder, **h24_ai_app**, corresponds to the backend development of the app and the progress made with it.
+The project repository contains three subfolders:

+**h24_data_engineering:** Contains the data understanding process and development of GCP ML models' training.
+Within this folder, you will encounter stages or layers where various files are filtered or retained through different techniques and data analysis.
+Some of these files will be used to train the models, contributing to the overall data engineering process.

+**h24_ml_model:** Details the process undertaken for the models' training and is where the data is located.
+Within this folder, you will find five ML models, each with its own preparation process for the files that will be used for training.
+Additionally, there is a file for each model that demonstrates the initial stage of operation.
+This allows for an understanding of how each model extracts information, facilitating their proper utilization within the application.

+**h24_ai_app:** Corresponds to the backend development of the application and the progress made with it.

 ## Contributions